LinuxSystemsEngineer/ubuntu_2404_ansible_dev_env/README.md

 # Ubuntu 24.04 LTS Setup with Ansible

 ## Overview
 This project automates the setup of an Ubuntu 24.04 LTS system using Ansible.
 It includes tasks such as installing apt packages, creating directories, configuring user environments, and more.
-The playbook calls the `main.yml` file, which calls multiple tasks in the `./tasks` directory.
+The playbook calls the `main.yml` file, and then calls multiple tasks in the `./tasks` directory.

 ## Requirements
 - python3